Blockstream/docs/liquid/developer-guide/proof-of-issuance.rst

 	#                                   #
 	#####################################

-	# Blockstream's Liquid asset registry (https://assets.blockstream.info/) can be used to register an asset to an issuer.
+	# Blockstream's Liquid Asset Registry (https://assets.blockstream.info/) can be used to register an asset to an issuer.
 	# We already have the required data and have formatted the contract plain text into a format that we can use for this.

 	# Write the domain and asset ownership proof to a file.
 The file should then be placed in a directory